eddyerburgh/notes/docs/distributed-systems/replication-and-consistency.md

 The difference between linearizable consistency and sequential consistency is that linearizable consistency requires that the order of operations seen by the processes is the same as the real-time order that they were issued in.

-Strong consistency can only be guaranteed if systems use mechanisms like transactions or synchronization variables, which will decrease the overall performance of the system {% cite distributed-systems -l 375 %}.

 ### Weak consistency models

-**Weak consistency** models trade strong consistency guarantees for improved availability and latency.
+**Weak consistency** trades strong consistency guarantees for improved availability and latency.

 **Eventual consistency** is where a level of inconsistency is tolerated.
 Eventually consistent data stores converge towards identical copies of each other {% cite distributed-systems -l 373 %}.
 There are many sub-categories of eventual consistency that are better specified, such as last-write-wins, but often they are grouped under the umbrella term of eventual consistency.